HBI-2438 for Cancer with KRAS G12C Mutation

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on corticosteroids or other immunosuppressive medications, you may need to stop them at least 14 days before starting the trial.

-What makes the drug HBI-2438 unique for treating cancer with KRAS G12C mutation?
+What evidence suggests that HBI-2438 might be an effective treatment for cancer with KRAS G12C mutation?

 Alberto Bessudo, M.D. – cCARE